Decca West Africa – History

 WA, NBS, GWA, NWA, WAX, WAL, WAP/WAPS, DWAPS series

 The Decca West African series for single play (SP) 78 rpm shellac discs was introduced in 1947 with WA 101.
 The first recording tour included artist from the Gold Coast, Nigeria and Yoruba speaking artists from the French colony of Dahomey (today Bénin).
 Over the following years Decca’s technicians made successive recording tours to Sierra Leone, the Gold Coast and Nigeria.
-The recordings made during the second tour were released in the WA 500 series for Gold Coast artists, the 1500 series for Nigerian artists and the 2500 series for Sierra Leonean artists.
-Recordings made during the third tour were released in the WA 600 series for Gold Coast artists, the 1600 series for Nigerian artists and the 2600 series for Sierra Leonean artists.
+The recordings made during the second tour c.1950 were released in the WA 500 series for Gold Coast artists, the WA 1500 series for Nigerian artists and the WA 2500 series for Sierra Leonean artists.
+Recordings made during the third tour c.1952 were released in the WA 600 series for Gold Coast artists, the WA 1600 series for Nigerian artists and the WA 2600 series for Sierra Leonean artists.
 A fourth tour was completed in 1954 and the recordings released in the WA 700 series for Gold Coast artists, the WA 1700 series for Nigerian artists and as additional releases in the WA 2600 series for Sierra Leonean artists.
 A special but short-lived Decca NBS series also appeared approximately 1957 for Nigerian artists recorded by the Nigerian Broadcasting Service.

-From the mid-1950s new releases were continued in the WA 700 into the WA 800 and WA 900 series for Gold Coast artists, in the WA 1800 and WA 1900 series followed in 1958 by the WA 3000 and WA 3100 series for Nigerian artists and and by further releases in the WA 2600 into the WA 2700 series for Sierra Leonean artists.
+New releases were continued in the WA 700 into the WA 800 and WA 900 series for Gold Coast artists, in the WA 1800 and WA 1900 series followed in 1958 by the WA 3000 and WA 3100 series for Nigerian artists and and by further releases in the WA 2600 into the WA 2700 series for Sierra Leonean artists.
 It should be noticed that not all available catalogue numbers were actually used.

 During the 1950s the Decca catalogue featured many of the most popular West African artists including E.T.
 Mensah and his Tempos Band, The Black Beats, Melody Aces, The Ramblers Dance Band and The Stargazers Dance Band.
 The decade stands out as the golden era of dance-band highlife with Decca as the most important label in the region.